-The history of our cheese making goes back to the 14th century when Valachian people fleeing from Romania settled in the mountainous regions of what is now Slovakia.
+The history of our cheese making goes back to the 14th century when Valachian people fleeing from Romania settled in the mountainous regions of today’s Slovakia.
 They were tough, hardy shepherds who had brought with them sturdy breeds of sheep fit to survive our harsh winters.
-The Valachians quickly blended with the native population who readily accepted their way of farming – and making cheese, among other things.
+The Valachians quickly blended with the native population who, in turn, readily accepted their way of farming and making cheese.

-I have already mentioned a book about Slovak cuisine we’re preparing for publication right now.
-Let’s have a quick look at the second chapter that’s just being laid out.
-It shows the art of traditional cheese making in Slovakia, and although the best pictures have been reserved for the book, the ones below will give a good preview.
+I have already mentioned a book about Slovak cuisine that we are preparing for publication right now.
+There will be a chapter documenting the art of traditional cheese making in Slovakia.

 Whether it is korbáčik, parenica or oštiepok, the traditional techniques use the pliability of sheep’s or cow’s milk cheese at temperatures between 80 – 90ºC.
 The hot cheese is pulled out into long threads and plaited, rolled into small drums, or simply placed in hand-carved wooden moulds.

-If you want to try traditional Slovak food, have a glimpse of a salash life and see our cheese being made on the spot, check out this website:
+If you want to try traditional Slovak food, have a look at the salash life and see our cheese being made on the spot, this is a place to visit:

 You will see real shepherds at work up there, and the wooden cottage close to the pastures that becomes their home for the most part of the year.